 Missouri Lawmakers Trying to Finalize Language on GM Wentzville Legislation

 The Missouri Senate leader hopes lawmakers can quickly finalize an incentives package for General Motors (GM), a package aimed at attracting a one-BILLION dollar expansion at GM’s Wentzville plant.
-Senate President Pro Tem Dave Schatz says they’re working on the bill’s language.
-Wentzville State Representative Bryan Spencer tells Missourinet he’s pleased GM is making an effort to do the expansion:
+Senate President Pro Tem Dave Schatz (pronounced like shots) says they’re working on the bill’s language.
+Wentzville State Representative Bryan Spencer says he’s pleased GM is making an effort to do the expansion:

 Spencer describes this as a “joint community effort,” noting Wentzville Mayor Nick Guccione, St. Charles County officials, state lawmakers and GM executives have all been involved.
-Spencer and House Speaker Elijah Haahr (pronounced like car) are both optimistic lawmakers will approve the GM incentives package by the session’s end.
+Spencer and House Speaker Elijah Haahr are both optimistic lawmakers will approve the GM incentives package by the session’s end.